 - Save time: As a small business owner, you should dedicate yourself to projects that are critical to the growth of your business.
 Don’t waste your limited time and energy on calculating wages and tax withholding.

 - Decrease your liability: If you’re not a payroll professional, you’ll likely make a mistake on your payroll, at some point.
-Working with a professional payroll service provider or payroll software creates safeguards against expensive mistakes.
+Working with a professional payroll service provider or payroll software creates safeguards against expensive mistakes or human error.

 - Ensure compliance: Outsourced payroll service providers can take labor laws, tax withholding, and workers’ compensation compliance off of your plate.